 - A single computation blocks other computation requests until completed.

 An open-source framework designed for single-page web apps and mobile app development, using MVC architectural motif.
 Angular is an evolution of AngularJS and a completely new framework.
 You can use it for common websites or landing pages, but not for those you want to see on top of Google or Yahoo search.
 It’s not SEO friendly.

 - Uses dynamic data to create a web application as opposed to the static HTML web site.

 - Based on components (stored in modules) which define what the web page will display.

 - Can easily link as many components as needed to a web page by alternating different custom tags.

-- Provides online update view for events, logic stored in component and changed data.
+- Provides an online update view for events, logic stored in component, and changed data.

 - Zero backward compatibility to Angular 1.x